Know How to Decommission On-Premises Exchange Server Without Any Hassle

 8. Finally, you can disable Directory Synchronization from the Exchange Online tenants.
 Now, On-premises Exchange Server is decommissioned

 Due to the advanced functionality of Office 365, many enterprises moving towards it.
-However, users face problem while completely decommission On-premises Exchange Server after hybrid migration because of DirSync.
+However, users face problems while completely decommission On-premises Exchange Server after hybrid migration because of DirSync.
 Therefore, in this post, we have discussed the most appropriate method to remove Exchange Server after hybrid deployment.
-If an organization wants to directly import all the mailboxes of Exchange 2007, 2010, 2013, 2016, then click on On-premise to Office 365 Migrator.
-It is the smartest way to import the mailbox data into Exchange Online mailboxes.